 1. AIR TEMPERATURE

-1.1 Absolute maximum air temperature by continent
+1.1 Absolute maximum air temperatures by continent

-1.2 Absolute air temperature minima by continent
+1.2 Absolute minimum air temperatures by continent

 1.3 Other temperature records

-The tallest average annual temperature air (for the period: October 1960 - November 1966) is +34.4 ° С in Dallol, Ethiopia;
+The tallest average annual temperature air temperature (for the period: October 1960 - November 1966) is +34.4 °C in Dallol, Ethiopia;

 The most even climate is observed in the town of Garapan on the island of Saipan (Mariana Islands), Pacific Ocean.
-For 9 years from 1927 to 1935. the lowest temperature here was +19.6 ° С on January 30, 1934, and the highest - on September 9, 1931 (+31.4 ° С), which gives a drop of only 11.8 ° С. According to other sources, the Fernando de Noronha Islands off the coast of Brazil hold the record for the minimum temperature amplitude.
-There from 1911 to 1966. the lowest temperature was recorded on November 17, 1913 (+18.6 ° С), and the highest - on March 2, 1965 (+32 ° С), which is a temperature difference of only 13.4 ° С;
+For 9 years from 1927 to 1935. the lowest temperature here was +19.6 °C on January 30, 1934, and the highest was on September 9, 1931 (+31.4 °C), which gives a difference of only 11.8 °C. According to other data, the record holder for the minimum temperature amplitude is the Fernando de Noronha islands off the coast of Brazil.
+There from 1911 to 1966. the lowest temperature was recorded on November 17, 1913 (+18.6 °C), and the highest was on March 2, 1965 (+32 °C), which is a temperature difference of only 13.4 °C;

-The most dramatic warming:
+The most dramatic warmings:

-For 12 hours at 46.1 ° C. In the town of Granville, North Dakota (USA) on February 21, 1918, during the day, the air temperature rose from -36.1 ° C to + 10 ° C;
+In 12 hours at 46.1 °C. In the town of Granville, North Dakota (USA) on February 21, 1918, during the day the air temperature rose from -36.1 °C to +10 °C;

 The most intense cold snaps:

-In 27 minutes at 32.2 ° C. At Spearfish, South Dakota, on January 22, 1943, at 9 a.m. the air temperature was + 12.2 ° C, and at 9:27 it dropped to -20.0 ° C;
+In 27 minutes at 32.2 °C. In Spearfish, South Dakota on January 22, 1943, at 9 a.m. the air temperature was +12.2 °C, and at 9:27 it dropped to -20.0 °C;

-During the day at 55.6 ° C. In the town of Browning, Montana (USA) during January 23-24, 1916, the temperature dropped from +6.7 ° C to -48.9 ° C;
+During the day at 55.6 °C. In the town of Browning, Montana (USA), during January 23-24, 1916, the temperature dropped from +6.7 °C to -48.9 °C;

-At Marble Bar, Western Australia, temperatures exceeded 100 ° F (+37.8 ° C) for 160 days from October 31, 1923 to April 7, 1924;
+In Marble Bar, Western Australia, temperatures exceeded 100 °F (+37.8 °C) for 160 days from October 31, 1923 to April 7, 1924;

-The most high point dew (+35 ° С) was recorded at 15 o'clock in the afternoon on July 8, 2003 in the town of Dhahran, Saudi Arabia...
-The air temperature at this time was +42.2 ° C. With a wind of 1 m / s, effective temperature reached +115 ° С!
+The most high point dew (+35 °C) was recorded at 15:00 on July 8, 2003 in the town of Dhahran, Saudi Arabia.
+The air temperature at this time was +42.2 °C. With a wind of 1 m/s, effective temperature reached +115 °C!

 1.4 Water temperature

-On August 8, 1920, the Titat recorded a temperature of 100 ° F (+37.8 ° C) in the Red Sea.
-The water temperature in the Persian Gulf in July-August is usually around +31 ° C, and on August 5, 1924, it reached a value of +35.6 ° C (according to measurements from the "Frankenfels" ship);
+On August 8, 1920, the USS Titat recorded a temperature of 100 °F (+37.8 °C) in the Red Sea.
+The water temperature in the Persian Gulf in July-August usually stays around +31 °C, and on August 5, 1924 it reached a value of +35.6 °C (according to measurements from the Frankenfels ship);

-2. Precipitation
+2. PRECIPITATION

-2.1 Highest average annual rainfall by continent
+2.1 Highest average annual precipitation by continent

-2.2 Least average annual precipitation by continent
+2.2 Lowest average annual precipitation by continent

 2.3 Maximum amount precipitation for different periods of time

-In Arica (Chile) for 14 years - from October 1903 to January 1918 not a single rain was recorded;
+In Arica (Chile) for 14 years - from October 1903 to January 1918, not a single rain was recorded;

-2.4 Grad
+2.4 Hail

 In Europe, the heaviest hailstone is considered to have fallen during a thunderstorm in Strasbourg, France on August 11, 1958, weighing 971 grams;